ISAC with Affine Frequency Division Multiplexing: An FMCW-Based Signal Processing Perspective: The Relationship Between AFDM and Chirp Waveforms

-With the parameters chosen according to \eqref{eq:c1_selection} and \eqref{eq:c2_selection}, the $0$-th AFDM subcarrier becomes a perfectly periodic chirp signal.
-This transformation is pivotal, as it allows for the direct application of signal processing techniques from traditional FMCW radar to AFDM-based sensing.
-Fig. \ref{AFDM_waveform} illustrates the effect of this parameter selection.
-It contrasts the time-domain waveforms and TF distributions of AFDM signals generated with classic parameters \cite{bemani2023affineb} against those generated with the proposed parameters.
+Fig. \ref{fig:ali_afdm_waveform} and Fig. \ref{fig:pro_afdm_waveform} illustrate the effect of this parameter selection.
+It contrasts the time-domain waveforms and TF distributions of AFDM signals generated with classic parameters \cite{bemani2023affineb} against those generated with the proposed parameters\footnote{Notably, the proposed parameter selection adheres to the design criteria in \cite{bemani2023affineb}, preserving AFDM's orthogonality and path resolution.
+It satisfies the three requirements established therein: i) orthogonality (independent of $c_1, c_2$ per \eqref{eq:orthogonal}), ii) the $c_1 > \frac{2k_{\max}}{l_j - l_i}$ condition for path distinction, and iii) the rational $c_2 \ll \frac{1}{2N_{\mathrm{c}}}$ constraint.
+To ensure ii), a relatively larger $c_1$ is adopted, which involves $2(K-2k_{\max}-1)(l_{\max}+1)$ additional guard interval samples.}.
 The proposed configuration clearly produces a periodic chirp structure for the $0$-th subcarrier, which is selected as the foundational basis for our analysis.
-The rationale for this choice is that under these parameters, each constituent chirp segment $\tilde \psi_0[n],0\le n \le N_p-1$ of $\psi_0[n],0\le n \le N_c-1$ spans the entire normalized digital frequency range of $[0, 1)$, a behavior analogous to conventional FMCW radar signals.
-Other subcarriers ($m \neq 0$) possess non-zero starting frequencies $m/N_c$ at the starting time sample $n=0$ and can not cover the bandwidth continuously.
-The $0$-th subcarrier thus provides the clearest analogy to a traditional chirp radar signal, and as will be shown, all other subcarriers can be constructed from it.
+The rationale for this choice is that under these parameters, each constituent chirp segment $\tilde \psi_0[n],0\le n \le N_{\mathrm{p}}-1$ of $\psi_0[n],0\le n \le N_{\mathrm{c}}-1$ spans the entire normalized digital frequency range of $[0, 1)$, a behavior analogous to conventional FMCW radar signals.
+Other subcarriers ($m \neq 0$) possess non-zero starting frequencies $m/N_{\mathrm{c}}$ at the starting time sample $n=0$ and can not cover the bandwidth continuously.
+The $0$-th subcarrier thus provides the clearest analogy to a traditional FMCW radar signal, and as shown, all other subcarriers can be constructed from it.